 The National Cryptologic Museum has fun, educational field trip programs for grades 4-12.
 Contact the Director of Education to schedule your class by using the form below, or call 301-688-5849, or email NCM_Education@nsa.gov.

-- Presentations for Social Studies Classes – although normally provided in-person at the host school or virtually, these programs are available for museum field trips as well.
+Social Studies – although normally provided in-person at the host school or virtually, these programs are available for museum field trips as well.
 They are designed to meet Maryland Dept. of Education Social Studies Standards for grades 4-8 and cover appropriate portions of cryptologic history for each grade.

 - Revolutionary Secrets – different interactive talks for grades 4/5 and 8 cover cryptologic techniques and their role in the American Revolution – 30 minutes